INTERNSHIP GUIDELINES

 Promotion Intensive General Internship Guidelines

 Supervised by the promotion director, this internship has an emphasis on book promotion and copywriting.
-Assuming a full 5-day workweek, the breakdown of time by department would be approximately as follows: editorial ½ day, sales ½ day, production ½ day, promotion 3 ½ days.

 Position Description